-ETIAS for Spain (European Travel Information and Authorization System) will be introduced in 2021.
-After it comes into effect, Canadian travelers will need to obtain an ETIAS visa waiver before going to Spain or any other country in the Schengen Area.
+The ETIAS (European Travel Information and Authorization System) for Spain will be introduced in 2021.
+After it comes into effect, Canadian travellers will need to obtain an ETIAS visa waiver before going to Spain or any other country in the Schengen Area.

-The visa waiver for Europe is being introduced to strengthen the border security of the region.
-Many of Europe’s major cities have been struck by terrorism in recent years and ETIAS will aim to identify and prevent people who pose a security risk from entering the Schengen Area.
+This visa waiver for Europe is being introduced to strengthen the border security of the region and streamline the immigration process for foreign travellers.
+Improving international safety and security has been one of Europe’s biggest goals of the past 5 years and ETIAS will aim to identify and prevent people who pose a security risk from entering the Schengen Area.

 How can Canadians apply for ETIAS to visit Spain?